 The NIH loan repayment programs (LRPs) run as high as $50,000 per year to help repay doctoral-level degrees.
 You can apply to renew an LRP contract in one- and two-year increments until you repay your total student loan debt.
 You don’t have to be employed with NIH to apply.

 - Research for individuals from disadvantaged backgrounds

-If you’ve served in the Army or Navy after attending college, you may be eligible for military student loan relief.
-And if you’ve served and are looking to attend college in the future, there are a range of military scholarships to pay off student loans.
+You may be eligible for military student loan relief if you’ve served in the Army or Navy after attending college.
+And if you’ve served and are looking to start or return to college, there’s a range of military scholarships to pay off student loans.

 11. Military college loan repayment program

 The Army offers student loan assistance to those on active duty.
-Requirements include enlisting for a minimum of three years and having a score of 50 or higher on the Armed Services Vocational Aptitude Battery (ASVAB).
-You could potentially earn up to $65,000 to go toward your federal student loans.
+Requirements include enlisting for at least three years and scoring 50 or higher on the Armed Services Vocational Aptitude Battery (ASVAB).
+You could earn up to $65,000 toward your federal student loans.
 However, private loans aren’t eligible.

-If you’re enlisted under a different branch, here’s what you might be able to receive:
+If enlisted under a different branch, here’s what you might be able to receive: